 How and why do students listen?
 Some like to listen to a book while they draw or play.
 Others work on their reading skills, following along with a print copy of whatever audiobook they are reading.
 Additionally, many families enjoy sharing a story together while they commute or travel.

 So keep reading for some of our favorite books to listen to for upper elementary through middle school.
+Click on the covers to go to our catalog and place a hold.
 Want even more options?
 Be sure to use Library2Go (Libby) or CloudLibrary to download more kid and teen audiobooks!